amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

    alt="Node anatomy" caption="" %}

-## Let's consider our first example again.....
+## Let's consider our use cases.....

-Let's look at our first examples again.
+### Let's look at our first example again.

-1. A statistics student wants to cross-validate a model.
-This involves running the model 1000 times -- but each run takes an hour.
-Running the model on a laptop will take over a month!
+> 1. A statistics student wants to cross-validate a model.
+This involves running
+>  the model 1000 times -- but each run takes an hour.
+Running the model on
+>  a laptop will take over a month!
+{: .callout}

 This student has lots of little boxes - we need multiple delivery trucks so boxes can be delivered independantly.
 We don't have to wait for box 1 to be delivered to deliver box 2.